speechmatics/speechmatics-rs/speechmatics-async/README.md

 **IMPORTANT: This is a work in progress, the API is subject to significant change and much of the error handling is currently lacking.
 We hope to eventually get this code to a production state, but for now it should serve as a guide to what a rust implementation could look like.**

-This crate is based on [tokio-tungstenite](https://docs.rs/tokio-tungstenite/latest/tokio_tungstenite/), and should fit nicely into your async rust stack to allow you to run realtime transcription tasks asynchronously alongside other tasks.
+This crate is based on [tokio-tungstenite](https://docs.rs/tokio-tungstenite/latest/tokio_tungstenite/) for realtime and [reqwest](https://docs.rs/reqwest/latest/reqwest/), and should fit nicely into your async rust stack to allow you to run transcription tasks asynchronously alongside other tasks.

 ## Getting Started